JauntyJackalope351/hypernode-ledger/readme.md

 `java -jar /path/to/file/ledger.jar --server.port=8081 --encryption.keyAlgo=ML-DSA-87 --encryption.signAlgo=ML-DSA-87`

 It is important to use nginx to only forward specific endpoints and keep the management of the app in local.
-The endpoints to forward are:
+The endpoints to forward are contained in the /hdls/ subfolder (Hypernode Distributed Ledger System) /hdls/requestAuthenticationStringToSign
-/server
-/newKeyPair
-/requestAuthenticationStringToSign
-/authenticateServer
-/initialize
-/AccountTotals
-/getAmount
-/getStatus
-/spend
-/updateAccountAttributes
-/getBlockId
-/getLedgerHistory
-/getCurrentlyTransmittedTransportMessage
+/hdls/authenticateServer
+/hdls/initialize
+/hdls/AccountTotals
+/hdls/getAmount
+/hdls/getStatus
+/hdls/spend
+/hdls/updateAccountAttributes
+/hdls/getBlockId
+/hdls/getLedgerHistory
+/hdls/getCurrentlyTransmittedTransportMessage
+/hdls/getAccountInfo
+/hdls/getIPAddress

 #### Initializing the server

 You can use this program to connect to an existing distributed ledger or to create your own new ledger.
 First of all assign an EncryptionEntity
-(endpoint WebServiceEndpoints.setEncryptionEntityIntegrated(), webpage server/setEncryptionEntityIntegrated)
+(endpoint WebServiceEndpoints.setEncryptionEntityIntegrated(), webpage /hdls-server-admin/setEncryptionEntityIntegrated)
-you can either generate a key pair from Terminal with ssh-keygen or call /newKeyPair.
+you can either generate a key pair from Terminal with ssh-keygen or call /hdls-client/newKeyPair.

 ##### Connect to an existing ledger:

 Call the endpoint InitAndConnectToExistingLedger
-(endpoint WebServiceEndpoints.initAndConnectToExistingLedger(), webpage /server/createNewLedger)
+(endpoint WebServiceEndpoints.initAndConnectToExistingLedger(), webpage /hdls-server-admin/createNewLedger)
 to connect to the specified target node.
-A template is included in the webpage, you will need to specify your http address and your target server's http address.
+A template is included in the webpage, you will need to specify your address and your target server's address.
+Please use the IP address instead of domain names (i.e. http://1.2.3.4/ instead of http://mysite.net)

 ##### Create a new ledger:

 Call the endpoint InitCreateNewLedger
-(endpoint WebServiceEndpoints.initCreateNewLedger(), webpage /server/joinExistingLedger),
+(endpoint WebServiceEndpoints.initCreateNewLedger(), webpage /hdls-server-admin/joinExistingLedger),
 specifying the parameters in the initial StatusDataContract.
 You will then be able to connect to this server from another instance of this program as described in "Connect to an existing ledger".
 A template is included in the default webpage, you will need to replace the address placeholders with the actual addresses.